 The idea that the virus was circulating in Europe during the latter months of 2019 has now begun to exit the ‘cookie conspiracy theory’ world and move towards the mainstream.
 Several pieces of investigation around the world now appear to support the unofficial version.
-A of apparently influenza-linked pneumonia found that a patient (with no apparent links to China or any other known hot-spot) had died with COVID19 in a hospital in Paris on December 27th 2019.
+A French team who analysed samples from past cases of apparently influenza-linked pneumonia found that a patient (with no apparent links to China or any other known hot-spot) had died with COVID-19 in a hospital in Paris on December 27th 2019.
 This of course indicates that the virus had been in the area from mid December, if not before.
-The issue is also attracting attention in the USA, where are coming to light.
-In the UK the existence of has not yet been either confirmed or formally ruled out.
+The issue is also attracting attention in the USA, where strangely early cases in California are coming to light.
+In the UK the existence of a “death spike” in the third quarter of 2019 has not yet been either confirmed or formally ruled out.

-Perhaps the strongest indication that the story about the virus emerging in the Wuhan wet market in December is not true is to be found in .
+Perhaps the strongest indication that the story about the virus emerging in the Wuhan wet market in December is not true is to be found in a recent paper published by the scientific journal called Infection, Genetics and Evolution.
 This reports that “Phylogenetic estimates support that the COVID-2 pandemic started sometimes around 6 October 2019 – 11 December 2019.”
 One of the pieces of research reported in the article has May 2nd 2019 as the earliest date that would still be consistent with the virus’s later genetic evolution.

-If a general national or international tracking system (like the for COVID19) had been in existence during 2019 it may well have picked up the rather odd combination of symptoms that make COVID19 visible. long before they were officially recognised and included in Public Health messages.
+If a general national or international tracking system (like the ZOE symptom reporting app for COVID-19) had been in existence during 2019 it may well have picked up the rather odd combination of symptoms that make COVID-19 visible.
+The ZOE app, for example, was able to identify the importance of the loss of smell and taste symptoms long before they were officially recognised and included in Public Health messages.
 Given that the public can now readily do things like app-based reporting, might the time have come for the basic processes of Lay Epidemiology to be formally included in future early warning systems?